 Not a group to let a little physical distancing keep them down, Downtown Oroville has begun hosting Drive-In Movie nights as a way to support local Downtown businesses and provide physical distance-approved activities for the community.
 Projected against the Oroville Municipal Building, movie goers enjoy a retro park-in under the night sky, with family-friendly movies such as “The Sandlot” and “The Princess Bride,” perfect for every member of the group.
-While the movie for the next Drive-in on Friday, June 19 is still to-be-determined, it’s sure to be another success.
+June's showing on Friday, June 19 will be "Hidden Figures," in celebration of Juneteenth.
 Come early to do a little shopping in the quaint downtown and grab a bite from one of the local eateries—or order to-go to enjoy during the movie!
-Check in with the Downtown Oroville Business Association for more information on how to get your ticket and spot for the upcoming event!
+Check in with the Downtown Oroville Business Association for more information on how to win your ticket and spot for the upcoming event!

 Mural Scavenger Hunt

 Both Chico and Oroville have vibrant public art scenes, rife with opportunities to build an impressive camera roll folder.
 While public art in both cities extends beyond wall paintings (sculptures and other various landmarks beautify both areas), making a list of murals you haven’t seen in person yet, then snagging a photo with each, is a rewarding way to take in the sights.

 Since the construction of the city’s historic dam, Oroville has always been the spot for outstanding water recreation opportunities, especially in the summer.
 Lake Oroville’s west branch (call ahead to check water levels) is quieter and typically better for bass anglers, but also can provide a mellow spot to find a cove and hide out for the day, while the north branch is wide open and ideal for skiers, wakeboarders, boaters and jet skiers alike.